 You can get a rough idea of your flow rate with the help of a bucket with measurements.
 Run cold water from one of your taps for 1 minute and measure how much you collect.
 The more you collect, the faster the flow of water and the harder your boiler is going to need to work to heat the water as it flows through.
 The harder it needs to work, the higher the output needs to be.
 Many boiler manufacturers will specify the maximum flow of water in litres per minute so you will be able to see if your new boiler is a good match.

 Similarly, the colder the temperature of the mains water the harder the boiler needs to work to heat it to the right temperature.
 A professional installer will be able to measure the flow rate and temperature of your mains water for you.
 Get in touch and up to 3 qualified installers will be in touch to arrange a visit to your home.

 Hot water demand

 Most replacement boilers fitted today are Combi boilers.
 They heat water on demand so there’s no waiting around for a cylinder to refill.
 However, what this does mean is that you need to give some thought as to how much hot water your household gets through on an average day.
 If you have lots of showers, sinks or baths running at the same time then a Combi boiler that is not powerful enough may struggle to cope.
 In fact, a professional may advise you that a System or Conventional boiler may be more suitable.
-Get quotes for a new boiler now.

 There are many websites offering boiler size DIY calculators which can help to give you a rough guide.
 They will ask for basic details about your home and possibly your existing boiler, but they should never be relied on as they can only provide estimates.
 We recommend getting multiple quotes from professionals who have actually visited your home and assessed your needs.
 Boiler Guide can provide you with up to 3 quotes from registered installers in your area.